 - Dr. Santiago Tejedor.
 Doctor in Journalism.
 Professor of the Journalism Department.
 Autonomous University of Barcelona.

-- Dr. (c) Patricia Martínez.
+- Dra (c).
+Patricia Martínez.
 Coordination Area of Communication - FUNIBER.

 Teaching staff and Authors

-- Dr. Federico Fernandez.
-Doctor of Science in Education at the University of Barcelona.
-Researcher at the Department of Projects Engineering from the Polytechnic University of Catalunya-UPC.
-Expert in Project design and planning.
-Director of film and video.
-Researcher and author of numerous publications on production and audiovisual, and the multimedia industry.
+- Dr. Federico Fernández.
+Dr. in Educational Sciences from the University of Barcelona.
+Researcher in the Project Engineering Department from the Polytechnic University of Catalonia-UPC.
+Expert in Project Design and Planning.
+Video and cinema maker.
+Researcher and writer of several papers on the audiovisual and multimedia making and industry.

 - Dr. Santiago Giraldo Luque.
-Doctor in Communication and Journalism from the Autonomous University of Barcelona.
-Master's degree in Communication and Journalism, and Master in Communication and Education.
-Political Scientist (Bachelor of Arts in Political Science).
-Author of publications on communication, journalism and citizenship.
-Researcher and Professor -UAB.
+Dr. in Communication and Journalism from the Autonomous University of Barcelona.
+Master’s degree in Communication and Journalism, and Communication and Education professor.
+Political scientist (degree in Political Sciences).
+Writer of several papers on communication, journalism and citizenry.
+Researcher and professor –UAB.

 - Dr. Fernando Sabés.
-Doctor in Audiovisual Communication and Advertising from the Autonomous University of Barcelona.
-Research in R and D Projects in Spain.
-Author of numerous scientific and technical publications on topics of Communication.
-Faculty Professor of Communication Sciences -UAB
+Dr. in Audiovisual Communication and Advertising Contents from the The Autonomous University of Barcelona.
+Researcher in R&D projects in Spain.
+He has written several papers and scientific and technical documents on communication issues.
+Prof. Faculty of Communication Sciences -UAB

 FUNIBER Training Scholarships